discdiver/pachy-vid/FAQ.md

 ### After uploading data to a repo that outputs data via a pipeline to a pipeline repo, the list-repo command show the size of the output repo still at 0B.
 Does this mean I don't have any data in the output repo?

 Not necessarily.
+This is a bug and a fix is in the works.
 Use `pachctl list-commit my_output_repo_name` to see if any files were output.

 ### Can I use Pachyderm locally with a Windows machine?